missingusername/CDS-Lang/assignment2/README.md

-# CDS Language Analytics: Assignment #2 - Text classification benchmarking
+# CDS Language Analytics Assignment #2: Binary Text Classification Cenchmarking

 ## Description
 This repository aims to train 2 different binary classifiers (MLP & LR) using sci-kit learn.
 A vectorizer script is used to pre-vectorize the data once, such that the MLP and LR scripts don't have to do it again.
 The end result produces 2 metric reports of the different classifiers, as well as saving the models.